jeffrey-steve/webcam/README.md

-# SneakySnap
+# Snapper

-SneakySnap is a Python-based application designed to capture webcam photos at user-defined intervals and send them to a Discord webhook.
-It features a clean GUI for configuration and a robust backend for processing, with detailed logging for transparency and debugging.
+Snapperis a Python-based application designed to capture webcam photos at user-defined intervals and send them to a Discord webhook.
+It features a  GUI for configuration and a backend for processing, with  logging for transparency and debugging.

 ## Features

-- **Customizable Delay**: Set the interval (in seconds) between photo captures.
-- **Dynamic Webhook**: Input and test your Discord webhook URL within the app.
-- **Continuous Capture**: Loop photo capture until manually stopped.
-- **Professional Logging**: Detailed logs saved to `SneakySnap.log` and displayed in the GUI.
-- **Modular Design**: Separates frontend (`SneakySnapGUI.py`) and backend (`SneakySnapBackend.py`) for maintainability.
+- Customizable Delay
+- Dynamic Webhook
+- Continuous Capture

 ## Installation